Laserworks/diy/_posts/2015-07-29-share-messages-with-kindle-on-fridge.markdown

 STRING
 end

-# javascript in your browser is making ajax request to this sinatra action
+# javascript in your browser will periodically make an ajax request to this sinatra action
 get '/should_we_reload' do
   fetch_last_email
   (params['rendered_email_uid'].to_i == $last_email_uid) ? 'no' : 'yes'
 end
 {% endhighlight %}

-Now we launch the webserver on our Raspberry Pi. the source code below is stored in file `email-to-kindle-webserver.rb`.
+Now we launch the webserver on our Raspberry Pi.
+Webserver's source code is stored in file `email-to-kindle-webserver.rb`.
 For debugging purposes we can run it as following:

-{% highlight ruby %}
+{% highlight text %}
 $ ruby email-to-kindle-webserver.rb myfridge password
 {% endhighlight %}

-Once all tested, you rather want to start the webserver automatically (in case your RPi is rebooted).
+Once all tested, you rather want to start the webserver automatically (e.g., after RPi reboot).
 You can use [supervisord](http://supervisord.org/) to automatically start the webserver by putting following content into `/etc/supervisor/conf.d/email-to-kindle-webserver.conf`:

 {% highlight text %}